Skip to main content

 Symptoms - Agoraphobia

-Someone with severe agoraphobia may be unable to leave the house.
+Someone with severe agoraphobia may not be able to leave the house.
 Someone who has mild agoraphobia may be able to travel short distances without problems.

-The symptoms of agoraphobia can broadly fall into 3 types:
+The symptoms of agoraphobia can fall into 3 types:

 • physical